Walk Through Historical New Orleans, Louisiana

 The most talked about street is the French Quarter with its narrow streets lined with colorful historical buildings, featuring wrought iron balconies and beautiful courtyards.
 So much activity happens between these streets and other streets such as Royal Street, Bourbon Street, and Chartres Street.
 Enjoy a mix of restaurants, shops, art galleries, and music.

 Garden District showcases elegant mansions and tree lined avenues while other areas feature more historic street life.
 A mix of housing is displayed throughout giving it a historical charm.
-The ironwork and colorful facades, add to the city’s charm.
+The ironwork and colorful facades, add to the city’s charm and was such a fun place to visit.

 Safety while visiting